RafaelGPL/special-train/mc1.md

 2. Create urlpatterns similar to those for HomePageView.
 2.2.
 The first parameter in the `path` call should be `about/`.
 3. Test; Make sure you can access this new url by going to `http://127.0.0.1:8000/about`

+## Hello world, this is a quick example of a file being changed